Yes, many of us already are bought into Own nothing and be happy, in-fact, it’s a very good idea.

 What is the stated purpose of the WEF

 “Our activities are shaped by a unique institutional culture founded on the stakeholder theory, which asserts that an organization is accountable to all parts of society.
 The institution carefully blends and balances the best of many kinds of organizations, from both the public and private sectors, international organizations and academic institutions.”
 I’ll return to the latter concept shortly.

 Are organisations like WEF, Chatham House, ERG democratic?

 Its a matter for each individual to decide.
-My take is that partly they are simply because a politician ought to be questioned on his beliefs and policies sufficiently before he’s elected to know what h believes in and therefore that should be enough, We dont for example need nrmally to question if his University is democratic.
+My take is that partly they are, simply because a politician ought to be questioned on his beliefs and policies sufficiently before he’s elected to know what he believes in and therefore that should be enough.
+We don’t for example need normally to question if his University is democratic.

-When companies like The Dutch East India and Hudson Bay company were formed, the principal was that shareholders were owners and had substantial say in how the business was run and often they were also works investing in their employer to grow their pensions.
+When companies like The Dutch East India and Hudson Bay company were formed, the principal was that shareholders were owners and had substantial say in how the business was run and often they were also workers investing in their employer to grow their pensions.
 The remnants of that remains by way of shareholder voting, but most of it is handled today through fund managers who are part of the finance institution and rarely and only by accident represent the interests of investors.
 The accountability, even were it to be effective, stops there.
 The only stakeholders with any power are those controlling the investment, as opposed to investors.

-We have reached a point in time when x commercial organisations have larger revenue annually than the majority of countries.
+We have reached a point in time when commercial organisations have larger revenue annually than the majority of countries.
 We’ve seen a company sue France for damaging their profits.
 Companies are even hiring private armies to quell countirries that stand in their way.
 It has reached that point.